jdrichardsappacad/fullstack-project-dashboard-starter/backend/README.md

 they'll receive an appropriate error message.

 Any error that occurs in your routes will be handled by the below global error handler so that error messages can be formatted and returned to the client in a consistent way.
-The error's title, message, and stacktrace is rendered in JSON.
-If your application is in production, the error will be rendered without the error stacktrace.
+The error's title, message, and stack trace is rendered in JSON.
+If your application is in production, the error will be rendered without the error stack trace.

 ```js
 app.use((err, req, res, next) => {